Episodes 2022; 45(4): 359-376

 Copyright © International Union of Geological Sciences.

-by Martin J. Head1*, Will Steffen2, David Fagerlind3, Colin N. Waters4, Clement Poirier5, Jaia Syvitski6, Jan A. Zalasiewicz4, Anthony D. Barnosky7, Alejandro Cearreta8, Catherine Jeandel9, Reinhold Leinfelder10, J.R.
-McNeill11, Neil L. Rose12, Colin Summerhayes13, Michael Wagreich14, and Jens Zinke4
+Martin J. Head1*, Will Steffen2, David Fagerlind3, Colin N. Waters4, Clement Poirier5, Jaia Syvitski6, Jan A. Zalasiewicz4, Anthony D. Barnosky7, Alejandro Cearreta8, Catherine Jeandel9, Reinhold Leinfelder10, J.R.
+McNeill11, Neil L. Rose12, Colin Summerhayes13, Michael Wagreich14, Jens Zinke4

 1 Department of Earth Sciences, Brock University, 1812 Sir Isaac Brock Way, St. Catharines, Ontario L2S 3A1, Canada